haikalbintang/haikalbintang/README.md

 - 👋 Hi, I’m Haikal
 - 👀 I’m interested in philosophy, chess, fine art, math, and science
-- 🌱 I’m currently learning front-end developing
+- 🌱 I’m currently learning Next.ts
-- 💞️ I’m looking to collaborate on honing front-end developing skills
+- 💞️ I’m looking to collaborate on educational projects
-- 📫 How to reach me ...
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm a medical fresh graduate
+- ⚡ Fun fact: I'm a new medical graduate

 <!---
 haikalbintang/haikalbintang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.